IainMcManus/iOSCoreLibrary/README.md

 		// TODO - Perform any required changes to the current data before the migration is performed }

 It is very important that when using the library any calls you make using the managed object context are executed on the context's queue.
 To do that use performBlock/performBlockAndWait.
+The core data stack provides wrappers for these methods which you should always use.
 For example:

-    // Synchronously execute code that uses the context [[[ICLCoreDataManager Instance] managedObjectContext] performBlockAndWait:^{
+    // Synchronously execute code that uses the context [[ICLCoreDataManager Instance] performBlockAndWait:^{
         // Insert your code here
     }];

-    // Asynchronously execute code that uses the context [[[ICLCoreDataManager Instance] managedObjectContext] performBlock:^{
+    // Asynchronously execute code that uses the context [[ICLCoreDataManager Instance] performBlock:^{
         // Insert your code here
     }];